 The patient may be asked a series of questions, or have to fill in a questionnaire about the impact of excessive sweating.

 You can take medications which block the chemical signal between the nerves and the sweat glands.
 Propantheline, oxybutynin and glycopyrrolate are anticholinergic drugs widely used.
-Unfortunately, anticholinergics sometimes cause side effects including a dry mouth, blurred vision, tummy cramps, constipation, and difficulty in passing urine.
+Unfortunately, anticholinergics sometimes cause side effects.
+These includes a dry mouth, blurred vision, tummy cramps, constipation, and difficulty in passing urine.
 They may be harmful for people with glaucoma and some other conditions.
 A small dose is used at first and gradually increased.
-Some people get relief from sweating before significant side effects occur, but for others the side effects begin before they reach a dose high enough to control sweating.
-It is important to consult your doctor before consuming such medications.
+Some people get relief from sweating before significant side effects occur.
+For others, the side effects begin before they reach a dose high enough to control sweating.
+It is important to consult our doctor before consuming such medications.